ElectricNightOwl/ArmSwinger/README.md

 ## How does it work?
 ### ArmSwing Locomotion
 Your movement is based on the movement and rotation of both controllers.
-When ArmSwinger is activated by holding both grip buttons, the script translates any X/Y/Z controller movement into play space movement.
-The speed is based on the average movement of the two controllers.
-The direciton is the average direction that the controllers are pointing.
-Optionally, either controller's movement and rotation can be ignored while it is "in use" (trigger held down).
+When ArmSwinger is activated by holding one or both grip buttons (depending on Swing Mode), the script translates any X/Y/Z controller movement into play space movement.
+The speed is based on the movement of one or both controllers.
+The direction is the direction that one or both controllers are pointing.

 ### Play Area vertical adjustment
 The play area is constantly adjusted based on the position of the headset and the terrain underneath it.
 Your physical floor will always match up with the terrain directly under your headset.
-This occurs both when moving artificially and with moving physically.
+This occurs both when moving artificially and when moving physically.

 ### Out of Bounds
 Out of Bounds can be triggered in multiple ways - if the headset tries to go through the terrain, if the player tries to climb a slope that is too steep, if the player tries to fall down a slope that is too steep, if the player tries to walk along a steep slope, or if the headset goes outside the world entirely.
 These conditions are toggleable and tweakable.
 Alternatively, Out of Bounds can be disabled entirely, leaving it to you to handle these conditions.